 Single mothers willing to work diligently toward a more stable life find a home at Jeremiah Program.
 Here they can build a brighter future for themselves and their children.

 Many women enter Jeremiah Program unemployed or earning low wages; they typically have high levels of debt and poor credit ratings, and rely on public assistance.
-They usually live in unstable, highly chaotic housing situations and face the challenges of raising young children in poverty.
+They usually are struggling to find stable, safe and affordable housing and are isolated, living without much hope.
+Many are dealing with the effects of abuse and addiction and the impact it has on self-confidence.

 Jeremiah women are remarkable success stories.
 Within a few short years, they successfully complete the program having achieved their education goals.
 They have full-time, living-wage careers and the life skills necessary to be self-reliant, successful, and nurturing to their children.